-Ripple is both a money-transfer network and a cryptocurrency (XRP) designed with the aim to provide affordable real-time payments anywhere in the world.
-You can buy XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.
+This includes the use of XRP, the native asset of the decentralised XRP Ledger.
+You can buy and sell XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.

-However, there are a number of wallets available to store XRP, so the challenge is sifting through the best products to find one that’s right for you.
+However, there are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-- User-friendly interface.
+User-friendly interface.
 Transferring and storing cryptocurrency can be a confusing process, especially for newcomers to digital currencies.
-Make sure any Ripple wallet you choose has an easy-to-use interface that’s simple to understand.
+Make sure any XRP wallet you choose has an easy-to-use interface that’s simple to understand.

 The Ledger Nano S offers a simple, secure way to store your XRP.
-A hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.
+An XRP hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.

 The Nano is essentially a USB device that stores your private keys.
 However, it also features a built-in organic LED (OLED) screen, which allows you to quickly and conveniently check your balance or confirm a transaction.